apollographql/specs-core/core.spec.md

 ###! feature: core__FeatureUrl

 A [feature URL](#core__FeatureUrl) specifying the directive and associated schema elements.
-When viewed, the URL **should** provide the content of the appropriate version of the specification in some human-readable form.
+When viewed, the URL SHOULD provide the content of the appropriate version of the specification in some human-readable form.
 In short, a human reader should be able to click the link and go to the docs for the version in use.
 There are [specific requirements](#core__FeatureUrl) on the format of the URL, but it is not required that the *content* be machine-readable in any particular way.

 Feature URLs contain information about the spec's [prefix](#sec-Prefixing) and [version](#sec-Versioning), and should be generated and processed in accordance with the [requirements on the structure of feature URLs](#core__FeatureUrl).

 ###! as: String

 Change the [names](#sec-Prefixing) of directives and schema elements from this specification.
-The specified string **must** be a valid GraphQL identifier and **must not** contain the namespace separator (two underscores, {"__"}).
+The specified string MUST be a valid GraphQL identifier and MUST NOT contain the namespace separator (two underscores, {"__"}).

-When `as:` is provided, processors **must** replace the default name prefix on the names of all [prefixed schema elements](#sec-Elements-which-must-be-prefixed) with the specified name.
+When `as:` is provided, processors MUST replace the default name prefix on the names of all [prefixed schema elements](#sec-Elements-which-must-be-prefixed) with the specified name.

 ```graphql example -- Using {@core}`(feature:, as:)` to use a feature with a custom name
 schema